10 Tips For Keeping Kids Happy and Safe Outdoors

 Simply put: Take them someplace really cool.
 Adults like big views, but kids want to interact physically with the environment.
 They want to play in water, climb on rocks, crawl through narrow crevices, weaponize sticks, throw stones.

 When my family goes backpacking, our kids want us to always camp on a creek that’s safe for them to get in.
 They have always loved a paddling trip—being on the water all day, paddling a canoe or kayak or having a turn at pulling the raft’s oars.
-(The Green River through Canyonlands National Park is an easy, family- and beginner-friendly, multi-day float trip.
-Another favorite trip for my kids, requiring the skills to handle a raft in moderate whitewater, was Oregon’s Grand Ronde River.)
-As our children have grown older, I’ve taken them into slot canyons in southern Utah’s Capitol Reef National Park and Grand Staircase-Escalante National Monument.
+The Green River through Canyonlands National Park is an easy, family- and beginner-friendly, multi-day float trip.
+Another favorite trip for my kids, requiring the skills to handle a raft in moderate whitewater, was Oregon’s Grand Ronde River.
+But our family’s favorite multi-day river trip has been Idaho’s Middle Fork of the Salmon River.

 Choose outdoor destinations that you know will provide natural features that engage and excite kids.
 Make them want to go out again.